dusk-network/docs-public/src/content/docs/getting-started/vm/piecrust.md

 ---
-title: Piecrust And Smart Contracts
+title: Smart Contracts on Dusk
 ---

-### Dusk Blockchain Smart Contracts
-The Dusk blockchain supports smart contracts compiled into Web Assembly, an open-standard binary-code format.
-This allows for the use of various programming languages like Rust, C, C++, and Go, as long as the Web Assembly output meets certain requirements.
-The flexibility in language choice broadens the accessibility for developers.

-### Dusk Virtual Machine Execution
-Smart contracts are run on the Dusk Virtual Machine, which manages the contract's bytecode, state, and runtime sandboxed environment.
-The Virtual Machine executes contract methods, which are functions made available externally for interaction by other contracts or external parties.

-## Smart Contract Methods: Queries and Transactions
+## Overview

+Dusk offers robust support for smart contracts, as developers can leverage the features offered by <a href="https://github.com/dusk-network/piecrust" target="_blank" >Piecrust</a>, <a href="https://github.com/dusk-network/piecrust/blob/main/piecrust-uplink/README.md" target="_blank" >piecrust-uplink</a>  and  <a href="https://github.com/dusk-network/rusk" target="_blank" >Rusk</a>.

+In order to deploy a smart contract, developers only need to compile their contracts to WASM.
+This is possible because the <a href="https://github.com/dusk-network/piecrust" target="_blank" >Piecrust</a> VM manages the contract’s bytecode, state, and runtime sandboxed environment.

+Even if developers can use any programming language that compiles to WASM (e.g.  C, C++, Go...), most developers prefer writing smart contracts in Rust due to its efficiency and security benefits.

+##### Methods

-Smart contracts on the Dusk blockchain employ two types of methods: queries and transactions.
-Queries are designed to retrieve data without altering the contract’s state.
-In contrast, transactions modify the contract’s state but do not return data.
-This distinction is crucial for understanding how smart contracts interact with the blockchain.
+Smart contracts on the Dusk blockchain employ two types of methods:
+- **Queries**: designed to retrieve data without altering the contract’s state.
+- **Transactions**: designed to modify the contract’s state but do not return data.

+This distinction is crucial for understanding how smart contracts interact with the Dusk blockchain.
-**Contract State Concept:**
-The concept of a contract’s state is integral.
-It refers to persistent data maintained by the contract, which, in the context of a blockchain, is a global singleton.
-This means there is a single, globally consistent state at any time, maintained across all nodes of the Dusk blockchain.
-Queries can access and return parts or the entirety of this state, while transactions are responsible for state mutations.

-## Advanced Contract Mechanics: Eventing and Argument Passing

-**Eventing and Feedback Mechanism:**
-Apart from transactions and queries, contracts can use events as a lightweight mechanism to provide feedback.
-These events can be emitted by either queries or transactions and processed post-call by the caller.
-They are particularly useful for triggering actions on the caller's side.

-**Argument Passing and Host Methods:**
-Understanding the mechanism of argument passing to and from queries and transactions is beneficial.
-Each contract has a memory area for argument passing, and host methods simplify this process by handling the details.
+Understanding the mechanism of argument passing to and from queries and transactions is beneficial, as each contract has a memory area for argument passing, and host methods simplify this process by handling the details.
 Utilizing host-provided methods can result in significant computational power savings, especially for intensive functions like cryptographic and zero-knowledge proofs.

-**Note on Smart Contract Development:**
-As a smart contract developer, it's important to be mindful of the computational cost of every instruction, leveraging host methods for efficiency and optimizing code to reduce unnecessary expenses.

----
-## Additional Notes and Highlights:
-- **Flexibility in Language Choice:** The ability to use multiple programming languages for smart contract development is a key feature of the Dusk blockchain.
-- **Cost Implications:** Smart contract execution involves real financial costs, emphasizing the need for efficient coding practices.
-- **Eventing as a Useful Tool:** The eventing mechanism offers an additional layer of interaction between the contract and its environment.
+##### Events

+Contracts on Dusk can use events as a lightweight mechanism to provide feedback, and they are particularly useful for triggering actions on the caller's side.

+Events serve as a logging mechanism that facilitates interactions between various applications and can be emitted by either queries or transactions.
+Events can be processed post-call by the caller, which can then execute its logic accordingly

+Clients can subscribe to events emitted by both smart contracts and nodes by using the Rusk Universal Event System <a href="https://github.com/dusk-network/rusk/wiki/RUES-(Rusk-Universal-Event-System)" target="_blank" >Rusk Universal Event System</a>.

+## Tooling

+##### Piecrust and piecrust-uplink

+<a href="https://github.com/dusk-network/piecrust" target="_blank" >Piecrust</a> is the WASM virtual machine for running Dusk's smart contracts, and it is based on WASM runtime, with few custom modifications:
+- Specific memory management mechanism
+- Support for Dusk’s ABI
+- Support for inter-contract calls.

+Piecrust functions as the host-side interface, handling the execution environment and system-level operations

+<a href="https://github.com/dusk-network/piecrust/blob/main/piecrust-uplink/README.md" target="_blank" >piecrust-uplink</a> operates on the contract side, managing the deployment and execution of smart contracts.
+It is the library that allows developers to create smart contracts directly on top of Piecrust.

+##### Rusk

+<a href="https://github.com/dusk-network/rusk" target="_blank" >Rusk</a>  is the official Dusk protocol node client and smart contract platform.

+The rusk-abi crate has the following two features:
+- **abi**: to create contracts that are compliant with the ABI (used by smart contracts developers)
+- **host**: to create binaries that run contracts compliant to the ABI (used by host functions developers).

+These features are mutually exclusive since each of them needs to implement the same functions in very different ways.

+## Examples

+There are several <a href="https://github.com/dusk-network/piecrust/tree/main/contracts" target="_blank" >smart contracts examples</a> available, which can be used for reference.